-Assess project feasibility (see an example in Appendix 1) – If a project is being considered for the carbon market, a feasibility assessment can determine its suitability and anticipated GHG benefits.
+Assess project feasibility ( opens in a new windowsee an exampleopens PDF file in Appendix 1) - If a project is being considered for the carbon market, a feasibility assessment can determine its suitability and anticipated GHG benefits.
 A feasibility assessment should include, at a minimum:

 - Technical feasibility, including an assessment of the best restoration practices, anticipated GHG benefits, available methodologies, land suitability, project boundary, additionality, and permanence.
 It is important to establish a baseline and reference region, assess existing threats (main causes and what activities can be put in place to reduce/eliminate threats)